 Nobody should have to fight addiction alone.
 To support those struggling with drug use and their families, we are building a central online hub to find and access prevention, treatment, recovery, and family support resources in the Spokane area.

-We are leading our community toward a united and compassionate response to the opioid epidemic.
-By hosting roundtable discussions, town hall meetings, and community events, we are empowering our community to fight addiction—together.
+We are leading our community toward a united and compassionate response to the epidemic of addiction.
+By hosting roundtable discussions, community events, and both unifying and educating community leaders and members, we are empowering our community to fight addiction—together.

 We carry forward Rayce Rudeen’s love of music with an annual holiday concert to rally the Spokane community around our vision for a healthy community, free from addiction.
 The Rayce Rudeen Foundation matches ticket sales to support organizations fighting addiction in our community.